wuarthur/hCaptcha-Solver/README.md

 ![Screenshot](cmd_6snicOamnT.png)

-This captcha solver uses yandex reverse image search to identify what the image is.
-If Yandex's result matches the captcha item, it selects it.
+This captcha solver uses wolfram image identifier to identify what the image is.

 This is just a proof of concept and I know its not the best way of bypassing hCaptcha by far.